 Keir Starmer has had the shortest 'honeymoon period' of any new Prime Minister .
 Falling from a post-election approval rating high of +11, he now sits at -22.
-In focus groups, many people now speak about the Labour Government no differently to how they spoke of the Conservatives.
-Labour rapidly needs to change this narrative before it settles in.
+In focus groups, many people we speak to now speak of the Labour government no differently do how they spoke of the Conservatives, and Labour rapidly needs to change this narrative before it really settles in.
 Britain's shortest honeymoon?